Amejias722/Fetch_Project/README.md

 - Implement the algorithm from step 1 using the actions from step 2 to find the fake gold bar.

 ## The Algorithm Should 🧠
-- Populate and weigh gold bars until the fake one is found
+- Populate and weigh gold bars
 - Click on the fake bar number
 - Output the alert message, number of weighings, and list of weighings made